mraniki/tt/README.md

  - Support multiple environment via variable (e.g. DEV, PRD or PRD DEX / PRD CEX / UNI1 / UNI2)
  - Handle messaging in one function
  - Handle libraries exceptions in one function and delivery with apprise to support more notification system
- - Enable dev and main branches with auto release and docker deployment pipeline setup for continueous deployment in dockerhub and github container repo
+ - Enable dev and main branches with auto release and docker deployment pipeline setup for continueous deployment in dockerhub
  - Support config folder and config file in the dockerfile to automatically create the volume folder and its config
- - Create DB as the start if it is missing and connect to default DEX (Pancake)
+ - Create DB as the start if it is missing and connect to default DEX
  - Support restart capability

 ![IMG_2517](https://user-images.githubusercontent.com/8766259/199422978-dc3322d9-164b-42af-9cf2-84c6bc3dae29.jpg)